Juan González (baseball): Second stint with Texas Rangers (2002–2003)

-2004–2008: Ending of MLB career
+Kansas City Royals (2004)

 On January 6, 2004, González was signed by the Kansas City Royals to a one-year, $4.5 million deal with an option for the next season.
 However, his back worsened in the middle of May and his season came to an end after May 21.
 He ended up hitting .276/.326/.441 with five home runs and 17 RBI in 33 games.
 The Royals declined to renew his option, making him a free agent.

+Second stint with Cleveland Indians (2005)

 He was signed by the Cleveland Indians for the 2005 season, and was activated in May.
 Despite a thorough workout regimen, González suffered a major hamstring injury (he tore his right medial hamstring totally off the bone at the knee joint) in his first plate appearance of the season while running out a grounder.
 This put him out for the season after just one at-bat.

 González signed on with the independent Atlantic League in 2006, playing for the Long Island Ducks.
 He hit .323/.377/.515 in 36 games, with 6 home runs and 23 RBI.
 His time was again limited by injuries.

 The St. Louis Cardinals invited González to spring training prior to the 2008 season.
 He was one of 26 non-roster invitees, participating in full roster workouts that began on February 19, 2008.
 He hit .308 with a .462 slugging percentage in spring training with 1 home run, 1 double and 5 RBI in 9 games.
 However, he was put on the inactive list with an abdominal strain and he returned to Puerto Rico with an invitation to rejoin the Cardinals once he was healthy.
 González decided to stay in Puerto Rico, and did not rejoin the Cardinals.

 In June 2013, González was invited to become a member of the Texas Rangers Hall of Fame.
 He declined the invitation at the time, saying, "I closed the Texas Rangers chapter in my life a long time ago."
 A couple years later, though, he accepted the invitation and was inducted on July 11, 2015.
 González is the Rangers' all-time leader with 372 home runs, 1,180 RBIs and a .565 slugging percentage.
 His 157 RBIs in 1998 and .643 slugging percentage in 1996 are also club records.
 González ranks in the top 5 in club history in almost every other major offensive category.